colinmorris/colinmorris.github.com/_posts/2022-08-01-msm-antedating.md

 ![Number of NYT articles containing "men who have sex with (other) men" per year from 1993-2022](/assets/msm/nyt.png)

-It's been there all along!
-Sure, 2022 is a record high, but that's pretty easily explained by the fact that a virus outbreak disproportionately affecting MSM is a major news story!
-(47 of the 50 results for this year also include the term "monkeypox".)
+The Times did use the term during the first two decades of the AIDS epidemic, but only rarely.
+Its usage picks up rapidly in the early 2000s.
+2022 is a record year by a large margin, but this doesn't imply an increased push to use this term.
+It's more easily explained by the fact that a disease disproportionately affecting MSM is a major news story.
+If we excluded articles that include "monkeypox" from the above chart, the bar for 2022 would be at a mere 3 so far.